shrine-maiden-heavy-industries/torii-hdl/docs/install.md

 			$ cd torii-boards
 			$ pip3 install --user --editable '.'

-		Any changes made to the ``torii-boards`` directory will immediately affect any code that uses Torii.
+		Any changes made to the ``torii-boards`` directory will immediately affect any code that uses the board definitions.

 		To update the snapshot, run:

 		.. code-block:: console